Deploying a VMware File Recovery Enabler for Linux

 By default, automatic updates are applied daily for security updates.
 To modify the security level, perform the following steps after the FREL has been deployed:

-# What kind of update to use:
+# What kind of upgrade to perform:

-# default = yum upgrade
+# default = all available upgrades

-update_cmd = security
+upgrade_type = security

 - CS Configuration: